 My core research deals with post-1960s horror cinema.
 I am most interested in philosophical, aesthetic and theoretical approaches to horror, as well as feminist and queer philosophies of space, subjectivity and embodiment.
 I particularly welcome requests for postgraduate supervision in these areas.
-My book "Women, Monstrosity and Horror Film: Gynaehorror", was published by Routledge in 2018.
+My book "Women, Monstrosity and Horror Film: Gynaehorror" was published by Routledge in 2018.
 I am currently working on a book on transnational genre, mockumentary form, and space / place in the What We Do in the Shadows universe for Auteur / Liverpool University Press.
 I am also working towards a long-term project exploring diverse ways of considering bodies / spaces / ecologies / temporality in horror and related areas.

 I am broadly interested in wide range of approaches to culture, especially the 'everyday', including digital culture, spectatorship, science and technology, issues of taste and consumption, camp and queerness, and so-called 'low' culture.

 - Harrington E. (2017) Women, Monstrosity and Horror Film: Gynaehorror.
 Routledge. vii+287.